agonzale34/sdc-lane-lines-detection/writeup.md

 I block out all the edges that outside the polygon using the function fillPoly of OpenCV library.

 #### 4. Get lines from the edges:
-To get lines from the edges I use the Hough transformation algorithm, these lines are the key de identify the lane lines.
+To get lines from the edges I use the Hough transformation algorithm, these lines are the key to identify the lane lines.

 #### 5. Identify the lane lines:
 In order to draw a single line on the left and right lanes, I modified the draw_lines() function by